GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver.md

 * **Exponential:** Bucket widths increases for higher values, using an exponential growth factor.
 * **Explicit:** Bucket boundaries are set for each bucket using a bounds array.

-***Note:*** *Currently the SLO generator only support the exponential distributions.
-Those are the most common metrics on GCP and the reason we have priviledge their support, but we plan to add support for linear and explicit distribution metrics as well.*

 ### Examples